Download your data: FAQ

 To prevent abuse we only allow the same archive to be downloaded 5 times.

-Why can't I create an unlimited number of archives in one day?
+Why can't I create an unlimited number of archives?

 This service is designed for occasional use to retrieve a copy of your data from Google--typically for purposes of having a backup of your data or to import it into another service.
-To ensure that this resource-intensive process is always available for our users, we limit the number of archives a single user can create in a 24-hour period.
+To ensure that this resource-intensive process is always available for our users, we limit the rate at which a single user can create archives.

 What formats are used for my exported data?